tdijital/psrecovery-py/README.md

 __What's the difference between deep scan and fast scan?__
 \
-Deep scan will search every single fragment in the drive for directs and inodes.
+Deep scan will search every single fragment (0x800) in the drive for directs and inodes.
 Fast scan only searches areas defined by the super block that contain inodes and directs.

 __Why would I use deep scan?__
 \
-If the drive has been formatted multiple times sometimes that partition can change where it stores its inodes and directs, the fast scan would miss these if they aren't where it expects. __Deep scan has a potential to return false positives.__
+If the drive has been formatted multiple times sometimes that partition can change where it stores its inodes and directs, the fast scan would miss these if they aren't where it expects.

 ## TODO
-- Check for collisions between files.
 - Better filtering of the scan results.
 - Scan for stray SuperBlocks and CylinderGroups if found use them in relevant directs to calculate ino to offset.
 - Allow the user to select what file types they want to scan for in the FileCarver.